 Long Turnaround Time

-Manual invoice approvals can be extremely time-consuming, as every step involves human effort, from entering data to chasing approval signatures.
+Manual invoice approvals can be extremely time-consuming as every step involves human effort, from entering data to chasing approval signatures.
 Each delay compounds, stretching the invoice processing cycle from 2 weeks to a month.
 This inefficiency affects the chances of getting any early-payment benefits from suppliers and most importantly affects payment timelines.

 Lack of Transparency